tau-bar/Fullpage-Portfolio/README.md

 You can use this repository by cloning the repository.

+# Updates

+17/1/2021 - Changed Trident Digital website (company has since changed their website) to OkaySports (hosted on Heroku).

 # Buttons

 The base styles for the buttons are in the base-button directory.
 There, you can change the basic styles for the buttons.